AnicetNgrt/flore1/README.md

 "\u001b[39;5;<color_code>m"
 ```
 - Terminals that do not support thoses will never be compatibles.
-- flore1 may use python `curses` in future updates which is not compatible with old terminals (still it will be compat).
+- flore1 may use python `curses` in future updates which is not compatible with all terminals (it will still be compatible with windows).

 # <a name="tuto"></a>Tutorials
 Theses aim to be a fun and beginner-friendly way of learning how to use flore1.